 Often the decision to hire is made after this type of interview, but the employer is likely to call you back for a further interview with senior management before confirming this decision.

-They will also use this second opportunity to compare you with candidates that bring a slightly different type or level of skill to you.
+They will also use this second opportunity to compare you with candidates that bring a slightly different type or level of skills from yours.

 Competency-based interviews are designed to predict future behaviours based upon past behaviours and experiences.